The Amazon rainforest is on fire: What we know and how you can help

-The Amazon rainforest is burning at a record rate-- the highest on record since 2013 and an 83% increase from last year, Reuters reported.
+The Amazon rainforest has been on fire for the past three weeks.
+The number of fires in Brazil this year is the highest on record since 2013 and is up by 85% from last year alone, CNN reported.
 Earlier this month, Brazil declared a state of emergency over the rising number of fires in the region.
-So far this year, almost 73,000 fires in the country have been detected by Brazil's space research center, INPE.
+So far this year, more than 80,000 fires in the country have been detected by Brazil's space research center, INPE.

+When it came to demanding attention to the situation, social media users led the charge by getting several hashtags trending last week.
+People around the world took to the streets and protested, demanding action to stop the fires.
+Eventually, foreign leaders began to speak out on social media as well and develop a plan to help put out the fires.

+Here's everything we know about the ongoing fires in the Amazon and multiple ways you can help.

 What caused the fires?